AMI and pyAMI

 Instructions

-• From the main AMI web page click on Dataset Browser, select mc16 in simulated data and then select some tags to find our dataset
+• From the main AMI web page click on Datasets, select mc23 in Simulated data and then select some tags to find our dataset

-• For example, select Data Type and use the wildcard %DAOD_PHYS%
+• For example, select Data type and use the wildcard %DAOD_PHYSLITE%

 • If you click View Selection you should see quite a few datasets

-tip The exact ttbar dataset listed above will have been probably deleted (according to ATLAS data deletion policy) by the time you follow this tutorial, so don’t expect to find it.
-You can probably still find another similar dataset with the only difference a higher p-tag number.
+tip The exact ttbar dataset listed above might have been deleted (according to ATLAS data deletion policy) by the time you follow this tutorial, so you might not find it.
+You can probably still find another similar dataset with the only difference being a higher p-tag number.